Seedfern2002/OptML_TTT/README.md

 ```bash
 python -m training
 ```
+It will run training with easy-to-hard, hard-to-easy, random orders and save the corresponding loss, competition results.

 You can customize the training process using the following command-line arguments:
   - `--epochs`: Number of training epochs (default: `10`).
   - `--save_dir`: Directory to save training results and model checkpoints (default: `"results"`).